 Work on the housing element was initiated in 2008 with the establishment of a regional housing plan advisory committee and preparation of a draft scope of work.
 In 2009, a series of public open houses was held to obtain comment on the proposed scope of work.
-Plan objectives, principles and standards were also prepared and reviewed by the advisory committee as part of Chapter II of the plan report.
-Work completed or expected to be completed during 2010 includes preparation of preliminary drafts of Chapter III, Plans and Programs Related to Housing in the Region; Chapter IV, Existing Housing, Chapter V, New Housing Development; Chapter VII, Housing Discrimination and Fair Housing Practices; and Chapter VIII, Accessible Housing.
-Topics included in these chapters include an analysis of the effect of County and local plans and zoning regulations on the provision of housing; the tax structure and cost of local services to serve residential development; the location, cost, and condition of existing housing; Federal, State, and local housing programs; home loan practices; foreclosure activity; the availability of housing for persons with disabilities; and fair housing practices and housing discrimination.
+Plan objectives, principles, and standards were also prepared and reviewed by the advisory committee as part of Chapter II of the plan report.
+Work completed during 2010 included preparation of preliminary drafts of Chapter III, Plans and Programs Related to Housing in the Region; Chapter IV, Existing Housing, portions of Chapter V, New Housing Development; Chapter VI, Housing Discrimination and Fair Housing Practices; and Chapter IX, Accessible Housing.
+Work completed in 2011 included preparation of preliminary drafts of Chapter VII, Demographic and Economic Characteristics, Chapter VIII, Job/Housing Balance, Chapter X, Subsidized and Tax Credit Housing, Chapter XI, Best Housing Practices, and remaining portions of Chapter V. All plan inventory and analysis work is nearing completion.
+A series of public informational meetings to present the major findings of the planning effort and to solicit public comments prior to preparation of the recommended plan chapter were held in late 2011.